eclipse-tractusx/portal-assets/docs/admin/Interface Contracts/Self Description.md

        "type": "LegalPerson",

-       "registration_number": "application id of the company, in future unique identifier",
+       "externalId": "Application id of the company",

-       “headquarter_country”: "use the alpha2code of the company identity",
+       "legalName": "Legal name of the company",

-       ”legal_country”: "use the alpha2code of the company identity",
+       "registrationNumber": "List of unique identifiers",

-       “bpn”: "company bpn",
+       “headquarterCountrySubdivisionCode”: "Use the ISO 3166-2 format of company's country and region",

-       “issuer”: "Catena-X bpn",
+       “legalCountrySubdivisionCode”: "Use the ISO 3166-2 format of the company's country and region",

        “holder”: "Company bpn"

 <br>